right

 What does "right" mean?

-As an adj, "right" means: Designating the side of the body which is positioned to the east if one is facing north, the side on which the heart is not located in most humans.
+As an adjective, "right" means: Designating the side of the body which is positioned to the east if one is facing north, the side on which the heart is not located in most humans.
 This arrow points to the reader's right: →

 What words are commonly confused with "right"?